Results 1 to 10 of 11

 In the wild most will be eaten.
 This helps weed out ther slow (mentally or physically) individuals which helps keep the population ideal.
 This is mentioned in my thread about why nature is not ideal.

-Brian's Aquarium Care: Articles about many aspects of aquarium care.
+Advanced Aquarium Concepts: Articles about many aspects of aquarium care.

 -